cumsoft/OvenLTE/README.md

 - Download from source: (https://cumsoft.gumroad.com/l/OvenLTE)
 - Navigate to target folder: Search keyword "Cumsoft_OvenLTE or "../user//Cumsoft_OvenLTE_Pak1.zip/.."
 - Decompress/Unzip folder with your choice of software
-- Save or remember the folder and path location
+- Open Terminal and Navigate to the folder.
+- Open with Python or Python3 command.

 Linux
 1.